Ranjay6126/My_Portfolio-/README.md

 Install dependencies using npm install

-Run frontend and backend servers
+Run frontend and backend servers.

 Open the app in your browser.